 Like others on this list, the Wildgame Innovations Halo XRT Rangefinder can view game from 10 to 500 yards away.
 It also boasts of a six-time magnification and the accuracy is within one yard.
 It has the scan mode for constant ranging of targets.
 Although it is not the most compact hunting rangefinder at 11 ounces, it has the perfect grippers and finger indentations for comfortable, long-term use.

 The Wildgame Innovations Halo XRT Rangefinder is both water-resistant and fog proof, which is ideal for hunters.
 Although this hunting rangefinder is not very popular among compound bow hunters, it is for rifle season (and golfing).
-With a mid-range price tag, this your typical run-of-the-mill hunting rangefinder.
+With a mid-range price tag, this is your typical run-of-the-mill hunting rangefinder.
 You can enjoy the enormous view range and accuracy without breaking the bank, making it the best rangefinder for the money, regardless of what you use it for.